midas-research/hindi-nli-data/README.md

 # hindi-nli-data
-a repository containing the details of natural language inference dataset in Hindi developed by
+A repository containing the details of natural language inference dataset in Hindi developed by

 <br>
 <p align="center">